woonsocket/bqbl/docs/rules.md

 * Previous week's starter abruptly released: **35 points**

-* Special rules for Tim Tebow and Johnny Manziel

-    * 1 point each week if the player is on your team's 53-man roster

-    * −6 points per TD the player scores

-    * −2 points per 2PC the player scores

-    * −3 points per FG the player personally kicks
+* Team starts a QB who was not on any NFL 53-man roster on opening day: **35 points** per QB, awarded only for the first time the QB starts for that team

-* The Kurt Warner Rule
+* Kurt Warner

     * Rumors from "team sources" that your team wants to sign Kurt Warner: **10 points**